Menu Close

 How do payouts in American Roulette compare to other versions?

-The payouts in American Roulette are the same as European and French versions for corresponding wagers (e.g., 35:1 for single number bets).
+The payouts in American Roulette are the same as European and French versions for corresponding wagers (e.g., 35:1 for single number wagers).
 However, the house edge is higher in American Roulette, impacting the overall likelihood of winning.